kookiwz/0xdefi-docs/README.md

-# SushiSwap Documentation
+# 0xDefi Documentation

-This is the repository for the official SushiSwap docs, hosted at [https://docs.sushi.com/](https://docs.sushi.com/).
+This is the repository for the official 0xDefi docs, hosted at [https://docs.0xdefi.finance/](https://docs.0xdefi.finance/).

 ### Questions